Textrux/website/docs/paper.md

     The implementation of BSS requires a robust interface capable of parsing grids dynamically in real time.
 The parser must be able to:

-    1. Grid Parsing: Continuously analyze the 2D grid to detect filled cells, form blocks, and interpret clusters.
+    1. Grid Parsing: Continuously analyze the 2D grid to detect set cells, form blocks, and interpret clusters.
     2. Dynamic Formatting: Apply visual formatting to reflect the type of structure detected.
     3. Custom Pattern Detection: Identify user-defined cell and block cluster patterns to format and process data accordingly.
     4. Object Extraction: Convert identified patterns into data objects, such as JSON schemas or other programmatic representations.